Denver Broncos vs. Cincinnati Bengals NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Bengals stats and trends

+- Cincinnati has six wins against the spread in 13 games this season.

-- This season, the Bengals have won ATS in each of their two games as an underdog of 3 points or more.
+- This season, the Bengals have won against the spread in each of their two games as an underdog of 3 points or more.

 - Cincinnati's games this year have hit the over on six of 13 set point totals (46.2%).

-- Cincinnati is 4-5 against the spread and 5-4 overall when the team picks up over 324.8 yards.
+- In games that Cincinnati churns out more than 324.8 yards, the team is 4-5 against the spread and 5-4 overall.

 - This year the Bengals have turned the ball over 21 times, five more than the Broncos' takeaways (16).